narmeshnigam/omvix/readme_files/readme_learn.md

 Categories:
 - **Product**
-  - “Does Omvix work with Alexa/Google?” → Yes
+  - “Does iSwift work with Alexa/Google?” → Yes
   - “Are smart locks retrofit?” → Most are
 - **Process**
   - “Installation time?” → 1–2 days depending on scope